liquidprompt/liquidprompt/CONTRIBUTING.md

     # Check that your local repo is up to date
     $ git fetch
-    # Rebase your work on the latest state of `develop`
+    # Rebase your work on the latest state of `master`
-    $ git rebase upstream/develop
+    $ git rebase upstream/master

     # Push your commits
     $ git push github fix/my-fix
     $ git push github feature/my-feature

     # Create the pull request on GitHub.
-Check that Github chose the `develop`
+Check that Github chose the `master`
     # branch as the starting point for your branch.